 wrapped in upscale quality trim and materials that makes the joyfully uncluttered

 cabin a particularly rewarding place to spend time.
-There's much too admire
+There's much to admire,

-are plenty of invitingly touchable from the sleek stylised vertical air
+with plenty of invitingly touchable features from the sleek stylised vertical

-vents either side of the slick infotainment screen and the 3D-patterned decorative
+air vents either side of the slick infotainment screen and the 3D-patterned

-foil finishings and the compact, nicely meaty and modish R-Design steering wheel.
+decorative foil finishings to the compact, nicely meaty and modish R-Design

 All XC40 models are generously specified but the First Edition is definitely,